angelapopa/sws/README.md

   - [x] decide upon the data format (xml/json/other): JSON
   - [x] decide how the HATEOAS can be implemented in this API (`HATEOS navigation`, `pagination`, `sorting`, `content-type in headers`)
   - [x] define mockup api calls and responses
-  - [ ] check if design guideliness were met
+  - [x] check if design guideliness were met (feedback teacher: use id's, instead of names).
+Only exception is for rooms, where no id field is provided in the db.
+Assumption: no two rooms have the same name.
+Query remains as originally by name.
+The same goes for location endpoint.
+All other endpoints are using ids to identify resources.
+  - [ ] think about how to implement hydra annotations (either by implementing a wrapper around the current data, or alter the existing db data)

 ### create a Report of this Project
   - [x] include a list of all identified resources